selfmadecode/selfmadecode/README.md

 <br>

-## Feel free to contribute to these projects
+## Feel free to contribute to these projects:
 <div align="center">
   <table>
     <tr>